westonrobot/wr_devkit_navigation/docs/RUN.md

 Both setups are integrated with Nav2 navigation, enabling autonomous waypoint navigation for your robot.

-Sample launch files can be found in the [wr_devkit_bringup](/src/wr_devkit_bringup/) package.
+Sample launch files can be found in the [wr_devkit_bringup](../src/wr_devkit_bringup/README.md) package.
 They are meant to be used as a starting point for your own development and can be customized to your needs.

-> A more detailed guide can be found on our [documentation site](https://docs.westonrobot.com/wr_dev_kit/ugv_dev_kit_v1/ugv_devkit_ros2_navigation_sample_setup_guide.html#ugv-devkit-ros2-navigation-sample-setup-guide)
+> **A more detailed guide can be found on our [documentation site](https://docs.westonrobot.com/system/ugv_devkit/v1.1).** It describes the overview, hardware, software, and software setup.

 Below is the typical workflow to bring up the robot and run some sample applications.